d8v3h31n/peg-multimarkdown-x/README.markdown

 	make latextest

 If you're on a Mac, and want to make your own installer, you can run `make installer` if you use the `mac-installer` branch of the github project.
+Then open the `Make OS X Installer` file and build the installer using the `PackageMaker` application.

 # Usage #

 Once installed, you simply do something like the following:

-* `markdown file.txt` --- process text into HTML.
+* `multimarkdown file.txt` --- process text into HTML.

-* `markdown -c file.txt` --- use a compatibility mode that emulates the original Markdown.
+* `multimarkdown -c file.txt` --- use a compatibility mode that emulates the original Markdown.

-* `markdown -t latex file.txt` --- output the results as LaTeX instead of HTML.
+* `multimarkdown -t latex file.txt` --- output the results as LaTeX instead of HTML.
 This can then be processed into a PDF if you have LaTeX installed.

-* `markdown -t memoir file.txt` --- output as LaTeX designed for use with the `memoir` package
+* `multimarkdown -t memoir file.txt` --- output as LaTeX designed for use with the `memoir` package

-* `markdown -t beamer file.txt` --- output as LaTeX designed for use with the `beamer` package
+* `multimarkdown -t beamer file.txt` --- output as LaTeX designed for use with the `beamer` package

-* `markdown -h` --- display help and additional options.
+* `multimarkdown -h` --- display help and additional options.

 # Why create another version of MultiMarkdown? #